Manhattan plays in MAAC Tournament against the Marist - WTOP News

 Marist Red Foxes (10-19, 6-14 MAAC) vs. Manhattan Jaspers (12-17, 10-10 MAAC)

-BOTTOM LINE: The Manhattan Jaspers take on the Marist Red Foxes in the MAAC Tournament.
+BOTTOM LINE: The Manhattan Jaspers and Marist Red Foxes play in the MAAC Tournament.

-The Jaspers are 10-10 against MAAC opponents and 2-7 in non-conference play.
-Manhattan is 5-3 in games decided by 3 points or fewer.
+The Jaspers’ record in MAAC games is 10-10, and their record is 2-7 in non-conference play.
+Manhattan has a 5-3 record in games decided by 3 points or fewer.

 The Red Foxes’ record in MAAC games is 6-14.
-Marist gives up 67.6 points to opponents while being outscored by 3.8 points per game.
+Marist is fourth in the MAAC with 23.2 defensive rebounds per game led by Patrick Gardner averaging 5.0.

-TOP PERFORMERS: Anthony Nelson is scoring 15.1 points per game and averaging 3.6 rebounds for the Jaspers.
-Josh Roberts is averaging 11.2 points and 9.1 rebounds over the last 10 games for Manhattan.
+TOP PERFORMERS: Anthony Nelson is scoring 15.1 points per game with 3.6 rebounds and 4.7 assists for the Jaspers.
+Josh Roberts is averaging 11.2 points and 9.1 rebounds while shooting 68.8% over the last 10 games for Manhattan.

 Isaiah Brickner is averaging 7.1 points for the Red Foxes.
-Patrick Gardner is averaging 19.4 points and 5.5 rebounds while shooting 53.0% over the past 10 games for Marist.
+Gardner is averaging 19.4 points over the last 10 games for Marist.

 LAST 10 GAMES: Jaspers: 6-4, averaging 67.5 points, 29.0 rebounds, 12.2 assists, 8.0 steals and 3.1 blocks per game while shooting 44.3% from the field.
 Their opponents have averaged 69.3 points per game.